evgenyneu/evgenii.com/app/_posts/blog/2014-02-09-code-duplication-in-unit-tests.md

 * Make test code as simple as possible.
 * Use simple assertions to compare actual and expected values.
-* Write verified and expected value on the same line.
+* Put actual and expected value on the same line.

 Things to Avoid